-Science tries to lights up the world, itself and ourselves, I still wish that ghosts, spirits, and creatures from folklore existed.
-Inspired by the invisible microscopic world and the second law of thermodynamics, which states that entropy never decreases, I imagine that “Ghosts” might exist as scattered fragments or particle, where the forces within their elements are broken.
-When we tell ghost stories or try to remember about them, and our information creates meaningful patterns, entropy decreases just enough for these scattered particles of Ghosts to momentarily gather together.
+Science tries to illuminate the world, itself, and us, yet I still find myself wishing that ghosts, spirits, and beings from folklore were real.
+Inspired by the invisible microscopic world and the second law of thermodynamics — the idea that entropy does not decrease — I imagine that “ghosts” might be something like scattered fragments or particles with broken forces.
+When we tell ghost stories or think about them, our information briefly forms a meaningful pattern out of formless chaos.
+Perhaps, in that moment, entropy drops just a little, and the dispersed particles of a ghost briefly gather together.

 1